dpluong/chip-8/docs/PROJECT DOCUMENT.md

 ## Testing Frameworks
 Mocha will be used as the testing framework for this project.
-In addition, a ESLint shall be used to ensure the code style is consistent.
+In addition, ESLint shall be used to ensure the code style is consistent.
 The code style shall be kept in sync with the code style used by AirBnb, which a major tech company.

 ## QA Methods
 All features needs to have a test attached to it on Mocha.